CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2020

 By the start of the Summer School, each student has to prepare a 10-minute seminar presentation covering the main points of their work.
 Each student is also expected to actively participate in the discussions of their own and other people’s work.
 In order to ensure maximum benefits of the seminars, everyone will have to read other participants papers before the Summer School begins.

-DEADLINE The deadline for applications for the summer school is 15 March 2019.
+DEADLINE The deadline for applications for the summer school is 9 March 2020 (midnight CET).